mathewbushuru/ProSearchX/docs/README.md

 +-- utils             # shared utility functions
 ```

-We keep most of the code in the `features` folder which contains different feature-based things.
+We keep most of the code in the `features` directory.
 The feature-based folders contain domain specific code for those specific features.
-This makes it easy to maintain and scale the application .
+This makes it easy to maintain and scale the application.
+Example features for this Google clone would be `search`, `drive`, `gmail`,etc

 The directory below shows an example feature